datavillage-me/dv-documentation/docs/user-manual/auth.md

 ### Authorization of clients

-Not only will the control plane check the roles of the user given by the client, it will also check the role of the client within the collaboration space.
+Not only will the Control Plane check the roles of the user given by the client, it will also check the role of the client within the collaboration space.
 This is to prevent clients to edit (or even see) a collaboration space it is not part of.

 ## Platform Admin

-Every instance of the control plane, has a **platform admin** configured.
+Every instance of the Control Plane, has a **platform admin** configured.
 This could be seen as 'the client owning the instance of the DCP'.
 It can add and remove clients from the platform.
 To be able to do this, the user must have the `PLATFORM-ADMIN` role.